 I did not include any sides in the recipe, but these grilled surf and turf skewers go great with any veggies or starches.
 My favorite way to enjoy them is on a big green salad with lots of fresh summer produce and maybe my green dream dressing.

-To prepare the marinades, mince the onions and mix it with avocado oil and coconut aminos for the steak and avocado oil and lemon juice for the shrimp.
+To prepare the marinades, mince the garlic.
+Then, separately mix the with avocado oil and coconut aminos for the steak.
+Then, mix garlic with avocado oil and lemon juice for the shrimp.
 Toss the proteins in their respective marinades and pop in the fridge for about an hour.

 Remove the proteins from the fridge and preheat the grill to medium high heat.
 Be sure to clean your grill as well!
 Skewer them separately and then season liberally on all sides with salt and pepper.

 Place on the grill and cook the shrimp for about 6 minutes rotating once.
 Cook the steak for 12 minutes rotating every 2 minutes.
 The skewers are best if enjoyed immediately, but can be stored in the refrigerator for up to 4 days.

 Use your grill to make this simple and delicious surf and turf meal

 - If using wooden skewers, place in water and soak for at least 1 hour prior to grilling so they don’t catch fire.
 I prefer to use reusable metal skewers for the grill